ntamas/yard/README.rst

 This is yet another Python package for drawing ROC curves.
-It also lets you draw precision-recall, accumulation and concentrated ROC (CROC) curves and calculate the AUC (area under curve) statistics.
+It also lets you draw precision-recall, accumulation and concentrated ROC (CROC) curves, sensitivity-specificity plots, F-score curves and calculate the AUC (area under curve) statistics.
 The significance of differences between AUC scores can also be tested using paired permutation tests.

 Where to get ``yard``
 ---------------------